-The Republic adopted budgets for 2016 and 2017 on 16 November 2015.
-A general government deficit of 2.2 per cent. and 1.6 per cent. is planned for 2016 and 2017, respectively.
-The 2016 budget extends several temporary measures that were adopted in recent years to contain expenditure and increase revenue.
-In addition, measures to contain the public sector pay-bill have been prolonged in the 2016 budget.
+A general government deficit of 2.2 per cent. was planned for 2016.
+The 2016 budget extended several temporary measures that were adopted in recent years to contain expenditure and increase revenue.
+In addition, measures to contain the public sector pay-bill have been prolonged in the 2016 budget